aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 	- You're also at risk of over provisioning or under provisioning.
 2. **on-demand capacity mode**: this is suitable for applications with inconsistent traffic or varying access patterns where you want scaling to be immediate and quick and you can't really predict a standard RCU or WCU for your DynamoDB table.
 	- The trade-off is that this is more expensive because scaling is automatic and very quick.

+> [!NOTE]
+> Keep in mind that even though on-demand capacity is more expensive in general, if you set high autoscaling limits for the max and min RCU and WCU for a provisioned capacity mode, you'll pay even more than on-demand pricing, so maintaining observability over your application data load here is crucial.

 ## Lambda